rjellis/pijp-dti/README.md

 # pijp-dti

-All the steps necessary for Diffusion Tensor Imaging.
+All the steps necessary to process Diffusion Tensor Images.

 ```